Yvan Cournoyer

 Cournoyer was born in Drummondville, Quebec.
 He was nicknamed "The Roadrunner" due to his small size and blazing speed, which he credited to longer blades on his skates.
 He was inducted into the Hockey Hall of Fame in 1982.
 In 2017 Cournoyer was named one of the '100 Greatest NHL Players' in history.

 Playing career

 In 1961, Cournoyer started his junior ice hockey with the Montreal Junior Canadiens of the Ontario Hockey Association.
 By the time he was 18 years old, his legs had become so muscular that he required specially tailored pants.

 Cournoyer made his NHL debut in 1963 with the Montreal Canadiens and earned a full-time spot with the club in 1964 after just seven games with the American Hockey League's Quebec Aces.
+Mark Mulvoy of Sports Illustrated was credited with giving Cournoyer the nickname, Roadrunner, with "Cournoyer joking at the time that now he had to live up to the label".